erwanregnier/octobercms-newsjetplugin/README.md

 4. Create a confirmation page in the CMS and add and configure the `doubleOptin` component to it, set the page URL with `:vkey` and `:umail` parameters.
 Ex: /newsletter-optin/:vkey/:umail
 5. Add and congigure the `subscribeForm` component in the pages or layout you want.

+Note: in the Subscribe Form settings tab the sender email must be allowed as sender for your Mailjet account

 That's it!